J-F-Liu/fancywidget/README.md

 Ruby in Shoes
 =============

-Reimplement the shoes GUI toolkit in pure Ruby.
+Reimplementing the shoes GUI toolkit in pure Ruby.

-Everyone like shoes, but shoes cannot meet everyone's requirement, because it is tiny and doesn't have many sophisticated widges.
+Everyone like shoes, but shoes cannot meet everyone's requirement, because it is tiny and doesn't have many sophisticated widgets.
 This reimplement draws widgets by its own graphic system entirely in Ruby, it is easy to providing a richer set of UI widgets.
-It is also portable cross platforms and ulitimately we can make shoes running on handphones and tablets.
+It is also portable cross platforms and ultimately we can make shoes running on handphones and tablets.

 Originally GUI toolkits prefer a native look and feel of the underlying OS because users will become familiar with how one product functions (looks, reads, etc.) and can translate their experience to other products with the same look and feel.
 However users are now more accustomed to browsing web pages, so the GUI will in favor of simulating look and feel of the web, this is the spirit of shoes!